Attestation (Updated on April 9, 2026) 12 min read

 2. DFA apostille

-3. UAE MOFA attestation
+3. UAE Embassy attestation in Manila

 Canada

 Canada joined the Hague Convention in January 2024.
 Global Affairs Canada issues apostilles for federal documents.
 Provincial authorities handle provincial documents.
+The UAE is not a Hague member, so the apostille alone is not sufficient — UAE Embassy attestation in Canada and UAE MOFA are still required.

 Process: